danieledurante/GroupTensor-Test/Application-Tutorial.md

 ```
 ![](https://github.com/danieledurante/GroupTensor-Test/blob/master/Images/figu_app.jpg)

-To obtain **Figure 3** in the paper, we require the posterior distributions of the probability mass functions for the *p* in each of the two groups of voters.
+To obtain **Figure 3** in the paper, we require the posterior distributions of the probability mass functions for the *p* variables in each of the two groups of voters.
 The posterior samples associated with these quantities are stored in `Posterior_cramer_marginal_Application.RData`.
 Hence, load these samples, and set useful quantities.

 ``` r
 load("Posterior_cramer_marginal_Application.RData")